DrakirL/DrakirL.github.io/p10/class/exorcist.md

 In addition, your Rite Die is now a d10.

 ### Level 8: Brand of Binding/Tethering?
 Nowhere to Run?
-While a creature is Branded by you, its Speeds are reduced to 5 feet, it can’t take the "Dash Action"?, and if it attempts to teleport of leave its current plane by any means, it must make a Charisma Save against your Passive Magic Skill. <br>
+While a creature is Branded by you, its Speeds are reduced to 5 feet, it can’t make any Checks as part of the Move Action, and if it attempts to teleport of leave its current plane by any means, it must make a Charisma Save against your Passive Magic Skill. <br>
 On a failed Save, the attempt to teleport or leave the plane fails and the creature is Stunned until the end of your next turn.

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Exorcist Subclass. <br>
 In addition, your Rite Die is now a d12.

-### Level 10: Sanguine Saint
+### Level 10: Sanguine Saint?
+Sealed Fate?
+When you make a Martial Attack against one of your *Sworn Enemies* and miss, you may still deal half damage.
+(DETAILS/PHRASING?)<br>
-Whenever you would roll your Rite Die, you may roll it twice and choose which result to use.
+Also, roll your Rite Die twice and choose either number?

 ## Exorcist Subclass: Order of Slayers
 THEME: ???

 ### Level 1: ???
 You may choose the damage type of your *Blood Rite* each time you use the feature. <br>
-In addition, if the target of your *Baleful Brand* is Resistant to the damage dealt by your *Blood Rite*, you can ignore that Resistance.
-(PHRASING?)
+MORE?
 ### Level 1: ???
 ???